 Register for your chosen test date and include your SSD number (listed on your eligibility letter).

-- If your accommodations haven't been approved yet, register for standard testing.
+If your accommodations haven't been approved yet, register for standard testing.
 As long as your accommodations are approved in time, your registration should be updated automatically.
-Be sure to print an updated admission ticket showing your accommodations. - If your accommodations aren't approved in time for your test date, you can transfer to a later date.
+Be sure to print an updated admission ticket showing your accommodations.